laravel/docs/queues.md

 Remember, queue workers are long-lived processes and store the booted application state in memory.
 As a result, they will not notice changes in your code base after they have been started.
 So, during your deployment process, be sure to [restart your queue workers](#queue-workers-and-deployment).

+#### Processing A Single Job

-Sometimes you may wish to run the queue worker once.
-The `--once` option only process the next job on the queue:
+The `--once` option may be used to instruct the worker to only process a single job from the queue:

     php artisan queue:work --once